mumforb/Dash-McDasherdash/README.md

 ## Dash McDasherdash

 This project puts a ReactJS front-end on a smorgasbord of APIs, mostly from a local instance of Hass.io.
+(Very, very much a work in progress, as of 02/2018.)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).